GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![h:550px](images/2021-10-20-05-45-06.png)

 ---
-###### Member registration screen, login screen
+###### User registration screen, login screen

-Member registration screen and login screen are generated by default.
+User registration screen and login screen are generated by default.
 ![h:400px](images/2021-10-20-05-53-24.png)

 ---
- check the preview function to see how it works.
+Check the preview function to see how they works.

-- Member Registration Screen
+- User Registration Screen
-  - When you register, you will be redirected to the Home screen.
+  - When you signup, you will be redirected to the Home screen.
-  - Log out from the icon in the upper right corner of the Home screen.
+  - You can log out from the icon in the upper right corner of the Home screen.
 ![bg right h:600px](images/2021-10-20-06-09-56.png)
 ![bg right h:600px](images/2021-10-20-06-11-03.png)

 ---
 - Login screen
-  - Log in with the same Email and Password that you used to register earlier, and you will be redirected to the Home screen.
+  - Log in with the same Email and Password that you used to register earlier, then you will be redirected to the Home screen.

 ![bg right h:600px](images/2021-10-20-06-16-03.png)
 ![bg right h:600px](images/2021-10-20-06-11-03.png)

 ---
-We found that the registration screen and login screen are fine as they are. create the other four screens.
+It seems like the registration screen and login screen are fine as they are.
+Let's create the other four screens.

 ---
 ###### Pet Registration Screen
-- You can enter a name.
+- You can enter your pet's name.
-- You can select a photo.
+- You can select your pet's photo.
-- Enter the birthday.
+- You can enter your pet's birthday.
-- Click the "Register" button to confirm and go to the pet list screen.
+- You can click the "Register" button to register your pet and move to the pet list screen.

- make this screen!
+Let's create this screen!
 ![bg right h:700px](images/2021-10-22-02-23-09.png)

 ---
-- Select App Bar from ADD SCREEN.
+- Select "App Bar" from ADD SCREEN.
 ![bg right h:700px](images/2021-10-20-06-26-12.png)

 ---
-- Enter the Screen Name
+- Enter the Screen Name.
 ![w:900px](images/2021-10-20-06-28-11.png)

 ---
 The Screen has been added.

- add components on this screen.
+Let's add components on this screen.

 ![bg right h:700px](images/2021-10-20-06-37-56.png)

 ---
-- Select Text from ADD COMPONENT
+- Select "Text" from ADD COMPONENT.
 ![bg right h:500px](images/2021-10-20-06-47-19.png)

 ---